rickharris/StickyScroll/README.md

 Ex:
 $(element).stickyScroll({ container: '#my-wrapper' })

-If you don't have a particular element you want the sticky element contained to, but still need control of it's boundaries, use the manual mode to provide upper and lower bounds
+If you don't have a particular element you want the sticky element contained to, but still need control of its bottom boundary, use the manual mode

 Ex:
-$(element).stickyScroll({ mode: 'manual', 'topBoundary': 50, 'bottomBoundary': 100 })
+$(element).stickyScroll({ mode: 'manual', 'bottomBoundary': 100 })
 where topBoundary is relative to the top of the document and bottomBoundary is relative to the bottom of the document